![]() |

 Links:

-Vienna University of Economics and Business, Institute for Transport and Logistics Management Fogelman College of Business and Economics at the University of Memphis |
+Vienna University of Economics and Business, Research Institute for Supply Chain Management Fogelman College of Business and Economics at the University of Memphis |